 Link State Advertisement (LSA): An OSPF data packet containing link state and routing information.

 Designated Router (DR): A DR collects Router routing information itself and distributes it to other Routers.

 Backup Designated Router (BDR): If the DR Router is not active, the BDR Router enters the circuit.
 Neighborhood receives all routing information from other established devices but does not send LSA packets.

 OSPF Area: OSPF Area is a grouping of adjacent networks and routers.
 All routers in the same area share a common Area ID.
 The Area ID is associated with a specific interface on the router.
 The routers in the same Area have the same topology table.
-When configuring the OSPF configuration, it is important to keep in mind that the Area 0 Backbone Area configuration.
+When you configure the OSPF protocol, it is important to you keep in mind that is the Area 0 is Backbone Area.